What Does Yerba Mate Taste Like?

 The Flavor of Yerba Mate

-Yerba mate, a South American herb related to the holly whose leaves are drunk much like tea elsewhere, has a taste that is different from tea, even green tea.
+Yerba mate, a South American herb related to the holly whose leaves are drunk much like tea, has a taste that is different from tea, even green tea.
+It's strong, earthy, bitter, and has a eucalyptus smell.

 - Strong and pungent, especially if prepared in the traditional fashion from the gourd and straw.